Dogmans/stock-pipeline/data_providers/README.md

 # Data Provider Architecture

-This directory contains the data provider abstraction layer that allows the stock pipeline to retrieve financial data from multiple sources with automatic failback and error handling.
+This directory contains the data provider abstraction layer that allows the stock pipeline to retrieve financial data from various sources.

-## Provider Priority (as of June 18, 2025)
+## Provider Selection (as of June 19, 2025)

-Providers are tried in the following order in the MultiProvider:
+The project now directly uses specific providers for different data needs:

-1. **YFinance** - Always available with no API key required, but limited data for some metrics
+1. **Financial Modeling Prep** - Primary provider for most data (PREFERRED, default due to paid subscription)
-2. **Financial Modeling Prep** - Primary API source, comprehensive data with good documentation (PREFERRED)
+2. **YFinance** - Used specifically for market indexes and VIX data where it excels
-3. **Alpha Vantage** - Secondary API source, fallback when FMP is unavailable
+3. **Alpha Vantage** - Available for specific data types if needed
-4. **Finnhub** - Additional data source, mainly for real-time quotes and technical indicators
+4. **Finnhub** - Available for specific real-time quotes and technical indicators if needed

 ## API Limits